-LAW 413 - Civil and Commercial Procedure Law
+LAW 413 - Civil and Commercial Code of Procedure

-This course is for those interested in the definition of the law of civil procedure, its development, its sources and its relationship to other laws.
-This is in addition to studying the judiciary organization in terms of the formation of the courts, litigation, the judiciary, the rules of jurisdiction, the study of the theory of a case, litigation, and judicial sentences and methods of appealing against them.
+This course includes a definition of the Law of Civil Procedure, its development, sources, and its connection with other laws.
+It also includes the study of the judicial organization in terms of the formation of the courts, the levels of litigation, the judiciary, and the rules of jurisdiction.
+It also addresses the case theory, the study of litigation, and the study of judicial awards and methods of appealing.